 Does the sun get rid of blackheads?

 Sunlight can dry out your skin which can initially make it look as if your blackheads are improving.
 But your skin quickly fights back and increases the amount of oil produced.
 This is only going to make your blackheads worse.
-Rather than putting your hopes on sunlight, opt for over-the-counter or prescription acne treatments or see a dermatologist.
+Rather than putting your hopes on sunlight, opt for an over-the-counter or prescription acne treatment or see a dermatologist.